 You may be tempted to book your rental car with companies like Expedia, Rentalcars.com or another of those discount travel websites.

-Do not rent a car in Mexico through a third party website.
+Do not rent a car in Mexico through a third party website unless you are 100% certain that the insurance that you get from your credit card company covers you here in Mexico.
 While the price seems amazing, you will be slapped with an insurance fee once you arrive at the car rental desk.

 I have had the joy of making this mistake and it can be an expensive one.
-Even if you rent through somewhere like Expedia and you add the additional insurance, this will NOT be the insurance that you need to have in order to rent a car.
+Even if you rent through somewhere like Expedia and you add the additional insurance, this will NOT be the insurance that you need to have in order to rent a car (August 2019 Update: Expedia seem to have updated some of their terms and I’ve been told by some people that the insurance on Expedia IS enough, I would still be cautious and triple check this before booking).

-In Mexico, you MUST have third party or what’s sometimes referred to at personal liability insurance.
+In Mexico, you MUST have third party or what’s sometimes referred to as personal liability insurance.

 Mexico does not recognize any other insurance you buy through a third party like Expedia.
-It also does not recognize insurance that is offered to you through your credit card.
-It does not recognize your US car insurance.
-This should cost roughly $10 a day from most companies.
+It also does not recognize your US car insurance.
+This should cost no more than $10 a day from most companies.

 Optional Insurance on a Rental Car in Mexico